 World Movement of Christian Workers - Home

-Website of the World Movement of Christian Workers - Site Web du Mouvement Mondial de Travailleurs Chrétiens - Página web del Movimiento Mundial de Trabajadores Cristianos- Message from the World Movement of Christian Workers (WMCW) on the World Day for Decent Work 2024
+Website of the World Movement of Christian Workers - Site Web du Mouvement Mondial de Travailleurs Chrétiens - Página web del Movimiento Mundial de Trabajadores Cristianos- WMCW Statement on the International Migrants' Day - 2024

 - WMCW International Council Meeting 2024